How Belief Works

 Also, the content of X existing in our mind as an aspect of reality, as we’re thinking/believing X, is different from the existence of that content in our mind as the content of a claim that we believe.
 The latter involves thinking/believing not simply X, but ‘I believe X’.
 That is, it's the mental state of believing that we believe X. And it therefore involves thinking about X, with the content of X existing in our mind as the content of a claim.

-Perhaps the best way to convey the idea of the content of claim X existing in our mind as an aspect of reality is to refer, as I did, to the fact that assessing that X is a true claim is based on us having a conception of both the content of X and the relevant aspect of reality, and then concluding that they match.
+Perhaps the best way to convey the idea of the content of claim X existing in our mind not as the content of a claim, but as an aspect of reality, is to refer, as I did, to the fact that assessing that X is a true claim is based on us having a conception of both the content of X and the relevant aspect of reality, and then concluding that they match.
 And the fake window thought experiment, with the content of the picture possibly existing in our vision not as the content of a picture of an outdoor scene but as a real outdoor scene, helps convey this idea by analogy.

 The difference between thinking X and thinking about X has the logical, but counterintuitive, implication that a claim can exist in our mind without us thinking about it.
 That is, although thinking X involves, by definition, X existing in our mind, it doesn’t in itself involve thinking about X. If we're thinking about X while apparently thinking X then we're actually not at that moment thinking X. Although, again, given the brain's speediness, we may think about X so soon before or after thinking X that our thinking X can seem to in itself involve thinking about X.